What Is Health at Every Size (HAES)? A Salt Lake City Therapist Explains

 HAES can be powerful for eating disorder recovery as it focuses on body acceptance and helps takes the focus off of weight and dieting.
 Focusing on health at every size approach helps promote a more positive relationship with your body and with food.
 Many of the women I have worked with in eating disorder therapy have started their disordered relationship with food because they were told they needed to lose weight for their health.
 There is a way to focus on health without trying to manipulate your weight or restricting calories or food groups.
 Haes is not about controlling your body but learning to trust and accept your body for what it is.

-Working with a HAES therapist in eating disorder therapy can make the difference
+Working with a HAES therapist in eating disorder therapy in Salt Lake City can make the difference

 When you are learning to trust your body, overcome disordered eating, and let go of body image issues, you need the focus on overall health and well-being that doesn’t involve dieting and weight loss.
-You need to be able to work with a therapist that you know isn’t going to focus on your weight or body size as an indicator in recovery but one that helps you get in tune with your body, become an intuitive eater, and work on the underlying negative beliefs you have about yourself.
+You need to be able to work with a therapist who you know isn’t going to focus on your weight or body size as an indicator in recovery, but one who helps you get in tune with your body, become an intuitive eater, and work on the underlying negative beliefs you have about yourself.

-Start working with a health at every size therapist in Utah
+Start working with a health at every size therapist in Salt Lake City, Utah

-You can learn to move beyond an eating disorder and feel safe working with a therapist that is weight-inclusive.
-You don’t have to keep feeling like this and there’s someone that can help.
-This Utah Counseling Center utilizes a health-at-every-size approach to eating disorder therapy.
-To begin counseling follow the steps below:
+You can learn to move beyond an eating disorder and feel safe working with a therapist who is weight-inclusive.
+You don’t have to keep feeling like this, and there’s someone who can help.
+Maple Canyon Therapy utilizes a health-at-every-size approach to eating disorder therapy.
+To begin counseling, follow the steps below:

-Meet with a health at every size therapist
+2. Meet with a Health at Every Size therapist

 Online Eating Disorder Therapy in Utah

-It can be hard to access an eating disorder therapist in many parts of Utah, and when you are struggling with an eating disorder it’s important you work with someone that knows how to help.
+It can be hard to access an eating disorder therapist in many parts of Utah, and when you are struggling with an eating disorder, you must work with someone who knows how to help.
 This is why I offer online therapy in Utah.
 I want you to be able to have accessible therapy without having to travel or commute.
 Online Eating Disorder Therapy is just as effective as in-person therapy but much more convenient.

 Online Counseling means I work with clients all over the state of Utah.
-I work with clients in Salt Lake City, Logan, St. George, Cedar City, Provo, Heber City, and more.
+I work with clients in Salt Lake City and all throughout the State.

-Eating disorder therapy isn’t the only therapy offered at this Utah Counseling Clinic.
+Eating disorder therapy isn’t the only therapy offered.
 Other mental health services provided by Maple Canyon Therapy include anxiety therapy, body image therapy, binge eating disorder treatment, EMDR therapy, birth trauma therapy, counseling for college students, and more.
-Schedule a free 15-minute phone consultation to see how I can help.
+Schedule a complimentary 15-minute phone consultation to explore how I can assist you.

 About the Author

-Ashlee Hunt is a licensed clinical social worker and founder of Maple Canyon Therapy near Provo, Utah.
+Ashlee Hunt is a licensed clinical social worker and founder of Maple Canyon Therapy, serving women in Salt Lake City and throughout the state through online therapy.
 She has a master's degree in social work from Utah State University as well as a bachelor's in psychology and a bachelor's in family life and human development from Southern Utah University.
 Ashlee has worked with eating disorders since 2013 and loves using a HAES approach in helping women recover from their eating disorders.
 She believes that self-compassion and body neutrality can make a big difference when letting go of your eating disorder.